AlbertoMata/lwc-oss-single-page-app/README.md

-# LWC Single Page App
+# LWC Single-Page App

-This code repository intends to be an example of how to build a minimal static `lwc-oss` site served by using `express` and bundled with `rollup`.
+This project is an example of how to build a basic single-page app.
+In contrast to multi-page apps, where you need to serve a new page whenever the client fetches resources from a different URL on your domain, single-page apps provide a way to serve resources dynamically while controlling the routing history of the browser on the front-end application.
+The advantages of single-page applications are that they can work seamlessly integrated with the browser history and that we get better performance results while loading dynamic content.

 ## Quickstart

-First, install all `dependencies` and `devdependencies` locally:
+First, install all `dependencies` and `devdependencies` locally, we are using `--legacy-peer-deps` to avoid issues with the deprecated packages in this version:

 ```
-npm install
+npm install --legacy-peer-deps
 ```

 Run a local server in port 5000: